VacCrow/vaccrow.github.io/guides/ultimates/TEA.md

 ___

 + **<ins>Optical Sight</ins>:**
-AoEs that strike at cardinal and intercardinal positions on oppositre side of the arena dealing lethal damage.
+AoEs that strike at cardinal and intercardinal positions on opposite sides of the arena dealing lethal damage.
 Strikes the arena four times in a row while rotating clockwise (ie. one set will strike N->NE->E->SE and the other S->SW->W->NW), a fifth AoE will hit the center of the arena.
 It will repeat one more time, the second set of **Optical Sights** will resume their rotation from where the first set stopped.

 ___